-Immunity and the gut are intimately linked with 70 - 80% of our immune tissue situated in the digestive tract.
+Immunity and the gut are closely linked with 70 - 80% of our immune tissue situated in the digestive tract.
 If immunity is low, it's highly likely the gut (digestive system) requires healing.

-Our digestive system affects not only our immune system, it is the terrain that nourishes our whole body, mind and as a result spirit.
+Our digestive system affects not only our immune system, it is the terrain that nourishes our whole body.